backdrop-contrib/smtp/README.txt

 This module sends email by connecting to an SMTP server.
 Therefore, you need to have access to an SMTP server for this module to work.

-Drupal will often use the email address entered into Administrator -> Site configuration -> E-mail address as the from address.
+Drupal will often use the email address entered into Administrator -> Configuration -> Site information -> E-mail address as the from address.
 It is important for this to be the correct address and some ISPs will block email that comes from an invalid address.

 This module no longer uses the PHPMailer package as an external library, instead a slimmed down version of the library have been relicensed and integrated with the